VijayKumar4003/TriviaQuizApp/README.md

 # TriviaQuizApp

 Welcome to Trivia Quiz App's open source Android app!

-# Topics that Covered in this Project

 Hey!
 This App is created by Using the SQLite Data base.
 A light weight database all the features and environment are listed below.
 I have created an online Tutorial Series for this repo on my YouTube Channel

-## Learn the app Development of Trivia Quiz App in Android Studio
+# Learn the app Development of Trivia Quiz App in Android Studio
 Whose link is: https://youtube.com/playlist?list=PLYaEKGt6xfkv3r4VY5Mnw0-l7-aip42qE

 To get better idea how this app is created you can watch the entire series on YouTube.